LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

   Another alternative code for the calculation of the self-diffusion coefficent in the parallel direction is presented using the discretization of the Smoluchowski Equation <a href="https://doi.org/10.1021/acs.jctc.6b00653">- Equation 67</a>.

-  Attention: it is need to run the code diff.c before using this alternative code in order to have a reference for the survival probability.
+  <b>Attention</b>: it is need to run the code diff.c before using this alternative code in order to have a reference for the survival probability.

   We have built this alternative code using the following command line:
 ```console